jamesagarrett/Martial_Arts_Robot/README.md

 # Martial Arts Robot
 ## Introduction
-A maneuverable, robotic machine that uses LIDAR detection to autonomously navigate its environment.
+The developed system is a mobile robot that uses LIDAR detection to autonomously navigate its environment.
 This machine is controlled through a Raspberry Pi and is designed to simulate martial arts sparring for users who want a dynamic training experience when unaccompanied by another human opponent.
 Built to support the weight of a punching bag, the robot navigates its surroundings while also keeping track of its user's position and maintaining a close but safe distance from them at all times.
 ## Robot Features
-**Raspberry Pi 4.0:** Single-board computer used for code execution
-**Slamtec RPLIDAR A1:** 360° distancing detection sensor used for analyzing robot surroundings
+**Raspberry Pi 4.0:** Single-board computer used for software execution and electronics connectivity **Slamtec RPLIDAR A1:** 360° distancing detection sensor used for analyzing robot surroundings
 **Omnidirectional Wheels (3):** Specialized wheels used for linear movement in any and all desired directions
 **Jaguar Motor Controllers (3):** PWM speed controllers used to specify output current for the wheels